Sorry, this page has moved! Please click here to go to the new location.

 The City of New Haven has a full-time tax collector that works under the administrative direction of the state Office of Policy and Management and the Controller.
 The primary responsibility of this position is the billing for and collection of all tax money due to the city.

-The first installment of Real Estate/Special Service District, Personal Property and Motor Vehicle tax on the Grand List of October 1, 2019 are due on July 1, 2020 and payable during the month of July, 2020.
+The second installment of Real Estate, Special Service District, Personal Property, Motor Vehicle tax, and the entire Supplemental Motor Vehicle tax on the Grand List of 2020 are due:

-Unpaid taxes will be considered delinquent as of August 4, 2020.
+Unpaid taxes are delinquent as of February 2, 2022

 Personal property and motor vehicle are computed in the same manner.